ubco-db/helpme/DEVELOPING.md

 ### Testing

-Integration and unit test files should be colocated with the file they test.
-One exception is app page tests (page folder is public, so tests can't go in there)
+Integration and unit test files should be colocated with the file they test or in the `test` folder.

-End to end (E2E) testing is in it's own folder and done with Cypress.
+End to end (E2E) testing is in it's own folder and done with Cypress (note: cypress has been removed, for now).
 These should be used to test core user flows.
 To run them headlessly (without a graphics server), do `yarn cypress run`.
 To watch them actually run interactively, you can use `yarn cypress open`.
 Be aware that this is _super slow_ on local machines.